-The Tampa Oratorio Singers is the oldest, continually performing music organization in the Tampa Bay area.
-The group consists of a 60+ voice community concert chorus, comprised of talented volunteer singers (some multi-generational) from all walks of life encompassing the entire Tampa Bay area.
+The Tampa Oratorio Singers are a 60+ voice concert chorus, comprised of talented volunteer singers (some multi-generational) from all walks of life encompassing the entire Tampa Bay area.

-In 1985, TOS streamlined its demanding schedule by presenting three or four major concerts a year in addition to moving to the Playhouse at the Performing Arts Center in downtown Tampa.
+In 1985, TOS streamlined its demanding schedule by presenting three or four major concerts a year and moved to the Ferguson Hall at the Performing Arts Center in downtown Tampa.
 Maestro Scott and the chorus’s longtime principal accompanist, Carolyn Heagey, retired in the summer of 1997 after 29 years of faithful service to TOS.
 Among the vast and varied repertoire under Maestro Scott, was Honegger’s King David, Lambert’s El Rio Grande, Handel’s Israel in Egypt and Judas Maccabeus, Haydn’s The Creation and The Seasons, Menotti’s Amahl and the Night Visitors, Andrew Lloyd Webber’s Requiem, Mendelssohn’s Elijah, Poulenc’s Gloria, Puccini’s Messa di Gloria and the Florida premiere of Paul McCartney’s Liverpool Oratorio, as well as pops concerts featuring broadway, opera and popular music themes.

-From 1998 to 2002, Dr. Eugene Flemm, directed and continued in the Scott tradition with TOS in performing major choral works including Mendelssohn’s St. Paul, Beethoven’s Mass in C and Brahms’ Requiem (dedicated to Suzanna Vanderslice, soprano and 34 year charter member of TOS), as well as various pops concerts.
+From 1998 to 2002, Dr. Eugene Flemm, directed and continued in the Scott tradition with TOS in performing major choral works including Mendelssohn’s St. Paul, Beethoven’s Mass in C and Brahms’ Requiem.

-In the fall of 2002, our current director, Nancy Callahan, assumed leadership of TOS and has taken the group to new heights of singing and performance excellence, with a greater emphasis on the major works of the great masters of choral music performed in local Bay area churches.
+In the fall of 2002, our current director, Nancy Callahan, assumed leadership of TOS and has taken the group to new heights of singing and performance excellence, with a greater emphasis on the major works of the great masters of choral music.
+Most performances take place in local churches.
 Some works from the chorus’ repertoire are Rheinberger’s Star of Bethlehem, Lauridsen’s Lux Aeterna, Dvorak’s Stabat Mater and Te Deum, Bach’s St. Matthew Passion, Durufle’s Requiem, Bernstein’s Chichester Psalms, Orff’s Carmina Burana, Mozart’s Requiem and Haydn’s Lord Nelson Mass.

-The Tampa Oratorio Singers will continue moving forward in serving the Tampa Bay community with excellence in choral singing in presenting multiple concerts at various locations around the Tampa Bay area.
+The Tampa Oratorio Singers will continue to serve the Tampa Bay community with excellence in choral singing in presenting multiple concerts at various locations around the Tampa Bay area.
 The performances will include instrumental accompaniment ranging from piano or organ to small orchestral ensembles to full orchestra.
 Soloists will be chosen from among the finest talent available.